 Let’s take a look at these three benefits in more detail.

-Reduce operation and maintenance (O&M) costs
+Reduce operation and maintenance Costs with EV Monitoring

-In other words, the cost to operate and maintain a charge point over its lifetime can add up to several thousand dollars, in addition to any initial installation costs.
+The cost to operate and maintain a charge point over its lifetime can add up to several thousand dollars, in addition to any initial installation costs.

 Where do most of that expense come from?
 A large proportion of the overall cost is made up of labor fees and transport costs.
-You will need to pay technicians or engineers to carry out regular inspections and maintain the charging points by driving to the site.
+You will need to pay technicians or engineers to carry out regular inspections and maintain the EV charging points by driving to the site.
 The replacement of spare parts also adds to the cost.

 If you manage the charging of electric fleet vehicles, then charge point downtime can result in delays and lost work.